- Learn more about your career with us

 Contact us

-If you require further information regarding any of our programs; please don’t hesitate to contact the graduate team.
+If you require further information regarding any of our programs please don’t hesitate to contact the Graduate Team.
 We are always available and happy to answer any questions that you may have.

 Contact:

-Kelly-Ann Humphrys or Carolyn Steinman
+Carolyn Steinman

 Graduate Program Coordinator – Nursing and Midwifery programs